-In Nuremburg’s heyday prior to World War I, the name of the German city's was synonymous with fine toys, much in the same way “Solingen” referred to a fine blade.
-Bing, Arnold, Fleischmann, Bubb, Fischer, Carette, Gunthermann, Tippco, Hess, and other companies made Nuremburg, “The City of Toys”.
+In Nuremberg’s heyday prior to World War I, the name of the German city's was synonymous with fine toys, much in the same way “Solingen” referred to a fine blade.
+Bing, Arnold, Fleischmann, Bubb, Fischer, Carette, Gunthermann, Tippco, Hess, and other companies made Nuremberg, “The City of Toys”.
 But the destruction of the Great War, postwar depression, and punitive trade restrictions put in place by the United States and England reduced these famed toy makers to bankruptcy.

 As Germany began to secretly re-arm in the early 1930s, Nazi party leaders recognized the potential of militarizing the nation’s youth through toys.
 Realistic vehicles and airplanes rolled out of factories again and into the homes of impressionable German children.

 When German firms such as Märklin and Tippco returned to producing military toys in the 1930s, they paralleled Germany’s secret rearmament program and open defiance of the Treaty of Versaille.
 Tippco and Hausser vehicles were modeled on period tanks and fought aside the popular toy soldiers made by Elastolin and Lineol.

 Aside from the traditional toy soldiers, there were also figures depicting the SS, SA, NSKK, RAD, and German Youth.
 The toy makers included figures depicting prominent Third Reich leaders.
 Miniature Hitler rode in his Tippco Führerwagen beside the tanks and half tracks.
 Examples of these toys illustrate the role of the toy in propagandizing a nation on the road to war.